top of page

 Onychiurinae sp "Little Soil Springtails" (LSS)

 Thoroughly proven as a cleanup species.
 Only for moist and humid environments like terrariums.
-We have used this species with success in closed terrariums and moss grow bins.
+I have used this species with success in closed terrariums and moss grow bins.
 Not aggressive feeders so great for use with small and sensitive plants which larger and hungrier springtails may damage.

 Orchesella ainsliei